maxzaleski/usePageContentNavigation/README.md

 # react-use-page-content-navigation

-This package is React hook that enables content navigation based on scroll state.
+This package is a React hook that enables content navigation based on scroll state.

 ![react-use-page-navigation demo](.github/demo.gif)